 Robert Wayne has been a trial lawyer for 39 years.
 He graduated from law school with honors and became a law clerk on the United States Court of Appeals for the D.C.
 Circuit, a much coveted position.
 He then was recruited to Seattle to work for the largest law firm in the region, Perkins Coie.
 He moved on, hoping to gain more trial experience.
 He has tried many civil cases, but has obtained additional trial experience by prosecuting and defending criminal cases as well.
 He has also taught trial skills since 1977.
 For thirty years he taught University of Washington Law School students trial advocacy skills, while maintaining a full time practice.
 Since 1980 he has taught lawyers the same skills through programs on cross-examination, argument, and use of computers in trial.
 He has lectured across the country and has taught advocacy instructors how to teach trial skills.
 In the process, he has learned a thing or two as well.

 Robert Wayne is known by most of the judges on the King County Superior Court and the U.S. District Court.
 He has briefed and argued cases before the judges for years.
 He is known to be an excellent writer, an accomplished speaker, and a credible and honest lawyer.
-He serves on the Board of Trustees of the King County Bar Association (KCBA) and is the KCBA Secretary.
-He was the chair of KCBA’s Judiciary & Litigation Committee for 4 years, chair of the Judicial Conferencing Committee for 2 years and has been the lawyer representative on the King County Superior Court Judge’s Committee on Local Rules for 5 years.
+He served on the Board of Trustees of the King County Bar Association (KCBA) and was the KCBA Secretary.
+He was the chair of KCBA’s Judiciary & Litigation Committee for 4 years, chair of the Judicial Conferencing Committee for 2 years and served as the lawyer representative on the King County Superior Court Judge’s Committee on Local Rules for 8 years.

 How can I tell if he is good in Court?